MOONLAPSED/ele/README.md

 ### how?

-* clone to your local machine, set local $PATH manually in cfg.wsb and scoop.ps1/scoop.cmd, finally, rename env.example to .env and set your own variables.
+* clone to your local machine, set local $PATH manually in cfg.wsb and scoop.ps1.
 * run cfg.wsb to open container
 * inside container; try `boxy.bat` to init the container installation - if it fails then windows probably tried to artifact something and you need to exit and restart the whole container